basisproject/paper/src/03-companies.md

 - Be worker-owned such that all employees have some controlling share in the company
 - Use the Factor system for all accounting (incoming orders, outgoing orders, and worker time tracking)
+- Meet some social need, defined as their final products being purchased by consumers or used as the productive input to other companies that have final products purchased by consumers

 ## Ownership